Exetel mobile plans: price, data and value compared

 Exetel mobile plans run on the Telstra Wholesale 5G mobile network, which it claims is the most expansive in the country, covering 99.7% of Australia’s population.
 That means unless you are located very remotely, you shouldn’t have any problems with coverage on an Exetel mobile plan.
 To find out if your area is serviced by the Telstra network, you can check Exetel’s mobile coverage map.

-Are Exetel’s mobile plans good value?
+Is Exetel’s mobile plan good value?

-Exetel 5G Plus Plan | $50 | 100GB | 30-day expiry | Telstra Wholesale 5G Network
+Exetel Plus One Plan | $40 | 100GB | 30 day expiry | Telstra Wholesale 5G Network

-Total cost and data for first year: $480 for 720GB
+Total cost and data for first year: $480 for 1200GB

 Should I sign up with Exetel?